SiebenCorgie/jakar-engine/README.md

 ### Safety

 The engine should be as safe as possible.
+Which mostly means it shouldn't crash.
+The safety is supplied mostly through two design decisions:
  1. it uses Rust which is "safe" by design
  2. it uses Vulkano for interaction with Vulkan, which will be safe as well in the future